inside.ewu.edu

 OCTH 595S.
 CLINICAL FIELDWORK I. 1 Credit.

 Notes: Must be repeated three times for a total of 3 credits.
+Students will have three separate rotations of level 1 fieldwork within the program.
 Graded Pass/Fail.

-The Clinical Fieldwork Level 1 introduces students to the fieldwork experience, integrates application of classroom knowledge to the clinical setting and offers opportunities in developing a therapeutic rapport and understanding the needs of client.
+Introduces students to the fieldwork experience, integrates application of classroom knowledge to the clinical setting, and offers opportunities in developing a therapeutic rapport and understanding the needs of the client.

 OCTH 599S.
 DIRECTED STUDY.
 1-4 Credits.